-"The Byrd Amendment"
+The Byrd Amendment

 On October 28, 2000, President Clinton signed the Agriculture, Rural Development, Food and Drug Administration, and Related Agencies Appropriations Act 2001 (P.L.
 106-387).
-Section 1003 of the Act contained a provision, the "Continued Dumping and Subsidy Offset," sometimes called the Byrd Amendment after its chief sponsor, Sen. Robert Byrd.
+Section 1003 of the Act contained a provision, the "Continued Dumping and Subsidy Offset Act of 2000," sometimes called the Byrd Amendment after its chief sponsor, Senator Robert Byrd.

 The provision amended U.S. antidumping and countervailing duty laws by requiring that antidumping and countervailing duties be re-distributed to the domestic industries that have been injured by the imports that are subject to the AD and CVD orders.
 The provision requires the Customs Bureau to deposit the duties into a special account rather than into the general treasury.
 It then must distribute the funds to eligible firms, farmers, or other producers that were petitioners in the original AD or CVD cases to offset certain expenses that they incurred as a result of the dumped or subsidized imports.
 The provision was originally contained in S. 61.
-(DeWine, et.al), and other bills.
+(DeWine, et. al), and other bills.
+The Customs Bureau reported that in 2001 it had distributed around \$206 million in offsets to claimants.18

 The "Byrd Amendment" is controversial because it was inserted into the legislation during conference and had not received committee consideration in either house.
 In addition, the amendment has raised concerns about whether it conforms to WTO rules under the relevant WTO agreements.
-Eleven members of the WTO- the European Union, Australia, Brazil, Canada, Chile, India, Indonesia, Japan, Mexico, South Korea, and Thailand, filed a complaint with the WTO charging that the amendment violates WTO obligations.
-Two rounds of hearings have taken place with a final ruling from the WTO's Dispute Settlement Panel expected sometime in
+Eleven members of the WTO- the European Union, Australia, Brazil, Canada, Chile, India, Indonesia, Japan,